platformsh/platformsh-docs/docs/src/languages/php/_index.md

     ```

     By configuring your app to connect to Nginx via a TCP socket, you also enable the definition of the `$PORT` environment variable.
-    This variable can be useful as some scripts need to rely on its value to function correctly, which is typically the case when using [Swoole](swoole.md), or [Roadrunner](https://github.com/roadrunner-server/roadrunner).
-You might have to configure your app to connect with Nginx via the `$PORT` TCP socket.
+    Some scripts need the port to function correctly.
+    This is typically the case when using servers such as [Swoole](./swoole.md) and [Roadrunner](https://github.com/roadrunner-server/roadrunner).
+    You might have to configure your app to listen on the `$PORT` TCP socket.
 3. Finally, you may also need to override the locations/redirection to let the custom web server handle these.

     ```yaml {location=".platform.app.yaml"}